egracer/untangled-intro/background/react.md

 ## Virtual DOM

-### Overview
+#### Overview

-Firstly, if you are not familiar with the real DOM, [this is an excellent and brief primer](https://css-tricks.com/dom/).
+Firstly, [CSS Tricks](https://css-tricks.com/dom/) has an excellent, brief primer on the DOM if you aren't familiar with it.

 It turns out that rendering the DOM is expensive, because [it was not originally designed for the complex web apps that we use today](http://tonyfreed.com/blog/what_is_virtual_dom).
 Thus, large web-apps that frequently modify the